tomls/CoffeeAPI/README.md

 This should start debuger as well as open a default browser's windows with "http://localhost:5000" URL.

 If you navigate to "http://localhost:5000/api/coffee" you will get a list of avaiable elements.
+Note: This list is saved in in-memory DB.
+It always initializes when it is empty.
+It resets if application is restarted